 A very low value (a few seconds) may cause excessive overhead in constantly starting up the channel.
 A very large value (more than an hour) could mean that system resources are unnecessarily held up.
-For V5.1 of MQSeries for AIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT, MQSeries for OS/390 without CICS, and MQSeries for AS/400 V4R2M1, you can also specify a heartbeat interval, so that when there are no messages on the transmission queue, the sending MCA will send a heartbeat flow to the receiving MCA, thus giving the receiving MCA an opportunity to quiesce the channel without waiting for the disconnect interval to expire.
-For these two values to work together effectively, the heartbeat interval value should be significantly lower than the disconnect interval value.
+For V5.1 of MQSeries for AIX, AS/400, Compaq Tru64 UNIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT and MQSeries for OS/390 without CICS, you can also specify a heartbeat interval, so that when there are no messages on the transmission queue, the sending MCA will send a heartbeat flow to the receiving MCA, thus giving the receiving MCA an opportunity to quiesce the channel without waiting for the disconnect interval to expire.
+For these two values to work together effectively, the heartbeat interval value must be significantly lower than the disconnect interval value.